Left4DevOps/l4d2-docker/README.md

 ## Hostname
 This identifies your server in the server browser.
 By default it is set to "Left4DevOps L4D2".
 Change it by setting the `HOSTNAME` environment variable.

-e.g. If your server was in Europe:
+e.g. To change your hostname to BILLS HERE:

 `docker run -e HOSTNAME="BILLS HERE"`...